 You can also take a stroll down to the paddock and take a look at the horses before the race.
 If you’re having trouble deciding between two horses, seeing them pre-race could go a long way in determining which one you bet on.
 Is your horse spry and alert?
 Are they jittery?

-Every horses has its day, but maybe the horse you liked in the program looks like it hit the town last night and is far from ready to run.
+Every horse has its day, but maybe the horse you liked in the program looks like it hit the town last night and is far from ready to run.

 Type of tracks